Vansh28Kapoor/Vansh28Kapoor.github.io/_projects/DQRN.md

 ## The Architecture Breakdown

-To approach this complex problem, the project developed a series of classes designed to establish a robust infrastructure for learning and memory management.

-### 1. `LSTM` and `Net`
-A custom Long Short-Term Memory (LSTM) module, known as `LSTM`, was crafted for sequential processing.
-This was combined with the `Net` class, encompassing convolutional layers and pooling operations to efficiently capture spatiotemporal dependencies and process image sequences.

-### 2. `RL_LSTM_Q_Network`
+### 1. `RL_LSTM_Q_Network`
-At the core of the architecture, the `RL_LSTM_Q_Network` class amalgamated convolutional layers with LSTM to craft an RL agent precisely tuned to navigate POMDP scenarios.
+Here we use Transfer-Learning by utilizing a ResNet-18 model as a feature extractor to get the state embedding.
+We utilize this embedding and pass it on to a Q-network.
+Q-Learning is a model-free off-policy algorithm for estimating the long-term expected return of executing an action from a given state.

-### 3. `Agent`, `DeepMemory`, and `EpisodicMemory`
+### 2. `Agent`, `DeepMemory`, and `EpisodicMemory`
-The `Agent` class took center stage, responsible for managing memories, predicting actions, and orchestrating the training of the model.
-It utilized the `DeepMemory` and `EpisodicMemory` classes, providing a structured and efficient way to manage the vast data accumulated during the learning process.
+The `Agent` class took center stage, handling memory management, action prediction, and model training.
+It made use of the `DeepMemory` and `EpisodicMemory` classes, offering a structured and efficient approach to handling the extensive data gathered during the learning phase.
+Bootstrapped Sequential Updates were utilized, and their performance was evaluated on flickering Atari 2600 games.

-### 4. Utility Functions
-In addition to the core learning components, the project introduced utility functions for visualizing frames, rewards, and creating GIFs from frames.
-These functions provided critical insights into the model's learning process.

 ## Rolling Window Optimization for Memory